dilenDev/dilenDev/README.md

 I am a recent University graduated from the University of Plymouth at NSBM school of computing with a bachelor's degree in Software Engineering.
 Throughout my education, I have been skilled with a strong foundation in implementing and integration with intuitive problem-solving skills, Ability to translate business requirements into technical solutions.
+,
-, and a willingness to grow new intellectual technology skills with a self-motivated development environment.
+And a willingness to grow new intellectual technology skills with a self-motivated development environment.
 Proficient in JAVA, Native Android Development, and Flutter Development.
 Passionate about implementing and launching new projects.